 META: ColdSculpt or CoolSculpting is a fat reduction treatment that freezes away stubborn fat bulges from the belly, chin, thighs, arms, and more.
 Find out more.

-ColdSculpt, or known as CoolSculpting, reduces stubborn fat bulges in problem areas like the lower abdomen and inner thighs.
-This revolutionary treatment freezes the fat cells to death through a process known as Cryolipolysis.
+ColdSculpt, also known as CoolSculpting, reduces stubborn fat bulges in problem areas like the lower abdomen and inner thighs.
+This revolutionary treatment freezes fat cells to death through a process known as Cryolipolysis.
 The procedure is a safe, effective alternative to liposuction.
-It is entirely non-invasive and leaves long-lasting, natural-looking results
+It is entirely non-invasive and leaves long-lasting, natural-looking results.

-you can enjoy for months after your first treatment.

 Why Millions of Men and Women Cold Sculpt with CoolSculpting